Year 11 Medical Summer School

 What to expect

-Students will spend four days learning about what it takes to become a doctor through talks, workshops and practical activities.
+Students will spend three to four days learning about what it takes to become a doctor through talks, workshops and practical activities.
 There will be sessions on a variety of specialisms within medicine as well as support for preparing a strong application to medical school.

 Students will also have the chance to experience broader university life through a series of social activities and time to relax with other participants and undergraduate mentors.